yihong-chen/DREAM/README.md

 ## Model

-DREAM uses RNN to capure sequential information of users' shopping behavior.
+DREAM uses RNN to capture sequential information of users' shopping behavior.
 It extracts users' dynamic representations and scores user-item pair by calculating inner products between users' dynamic representations and items' embedding.

 Refer to the following paper: